MediLedger/saleable-returns/overview/README.md

 #### Interoperability with other VRSs

 To support interoperability, MediLedger comprises of the following design features:
-* The Lookup Directory (implemented through smart contracts listed above) additionally stores the VRS associated with the manufacturer/repackager of the GTIN.
+* The Lookup Directory (implemented through smart contracts listed above) additionally stores an <code>external</code> field that signifies whether the responder's host exists within the MediLedger network or not.
 * The MediLedger network is a permissioned network, and thus Responder and Requestor clients can communicate directly with each other only if they are within the MediLedger network.
 This is to ensure security of the network.
 * The MediLedger network provides gateways that can securely communicate with other VRS providers.
-Any service provider can create a gateway on the MediLedger network so long as they support  the required specifications.
+Gateways support the same functionality as other clients on the MediLedger network.
+Like other clients, any service provider can create a gateway on the MediLedger network so long as they support the required specifications.
 The gateway enables two main functions:
   * Synchronize the lookup directory with other VRS providers
   * Enable secure communication between clients inside the MediLedger network and other VRS providers.